 There are so many delicious restaurants that are not only family friendly, but also cater to kids through unique children’s menus and “kids eat free” programs like this.
 My personal favorite?
 Enjoy a relaxing and delicious Sunday brunch at this hot spot since kids eat free and are easily entertained with the bowling and bocce options!
 City and Suburbs

 CRAFT FOR FREE

 Kill two birds with one stone and bring the kids along when you grocery shop at both Whole Foods and Mariano’s.
 These retailers offer free kids’ crafts so you have a way to keep them in line while you are pushing that massive taxi cart up and down every aisle.
-Check your local Whole Foods for craft and story times, and simply stop by your local Mariano’s for crafts and activities Saturday and Sunday mornings.
+Other great options are the free craft workshops hosted by well known crafting companies such as Lakeshore Learning and Joanne’s Fabrics.
+You can learn about their free offerings here.
 City and Suburbs

-Both the Home Depot and Lowe’s offer kids’ construction activities the first Saturday of each month at no cost.
+The Home Depot and offers kids’ construction activities the first Saturday of each month at no cost.
 Simply sign up online to be enrolled in the program and your child will not only receive a work apron, but also commemorative pins and a unique construction project to bring home once completed.
 City and Suburbs

 PLAY FOR FREE

 Libraries are so often overlooked as being simply a place to pick up books.
 Man oh man have things changed.
 There are now library programs such as interactive story times, performances by local artists, craft sessions, and some of the coolest toys you have ever seen.
 I mean, a GIANT LITE BRITE?
 Yes please!!!
 Here are our favorite libraries in the Chicagoland area.